Tzienom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "cat /etc/passwd /etc/hosts | less" will display the contents of specified files.
 "tail -10 /etc/passwd" will display the last ten lines.

+"head +10 /etc/passwd" will display the first ten lines.